Bronya-Rand/DDLCModTemplate2.0/game/README.md

 # Explanation of the RPY files

-### **achievements.rpy**
-This file was introduced in Version 3.0.0 of the mod template.
-This file contains the code for the achievements menu and notification that shows your progress throughout the mod.

 ### **cgs.rpy**

 This file defines all the character graphics (CGs) in DDLC such as Yuri's Chocolate CG and Natsuki's Manga CG.